Boilermakers win final five games & six of the last seven; Kyle Wood wins team triple crown.

 Favorite Big City: Chicago

-Most Memorable Game/Moment at Purdue: 2013 1st save during 1st game vs. UConn
+Most Memorable Game at Purdue: 2013 1st Save During 1st Game vs. UConn

 Enjoyed this Professor's Class: Dan Weiss, Sociology

-Personal Full name is Patrick Reid Kenney... born in Lake Forest, Ill.... parents are Thomas and Heather Kenney... family also includes brothers Danny and Thomas...
-Danny also attends Purdue... majoring in accounting.
+Full name is Patrick Reid Kenney... born in Lake Forest, Ill.... parents are Thomas and Heather Kenney... family also includes brothers Danny and Thomas...
+Danny also attends Purdue... majoring in selling and sales management.